joshuatrobertson/Group1Project/Report/02-System-Implementation/README.md

 ## Middle Tier (Express, Node, RESTful API)

 ### Choice of software
 <p> As seen when exploring our stack architecture, we chose to use Node and Express.js to implement our RESTful API.
-Aside from the wealth of information available due to the popularity of the MEAN stack, there are several technical benefits to this software choice. </p>
+Aside from the general advantages of MEAN discussed above, there are several technical benefits to this software choice. </p>

  First and foremost, Node.js is quick.
 In the right scenario, it's non-blocking I/O combined with asynchronous request handling yield brilliant results.
 This is due to, despite being single-threaded in terms of executing JS code, it can delegate things like handling files, or network calls to different threads, which when optimized massively reduce execution time, shown well in this <a href="https://medium.com/paypal-tech/node-js-at-paypal-4e2d1d08ce4f" title="https://medium.com/paypal-tech/node-js-at-paypal-4e2d1d08ce4f">report</a>.